|

 Triads are part of the basic materials of the chordal structure of Pitch.

-3. On the right, the double circle of fifths, where the fifths are “multiplied” by 2,
+3. On the right, the double circle of fifths, where the fifths are “multiplied”

 to produce the scale.